 On Hollow Tor now and Widecombe village, and especially the church, look their best from here

-Chinkwell Tor with Hameldown up on the left from Hollow Tor, I know made a beeline for what I thought was the Shovel Stone.
+Chinkwell Tor with Hameldown up on the left from Hollow Tor, I now made a beeline for what I thought was the Shovel Stone.

 My beeline was to that group of rocks over there.
 That is not the Shovel Stone, I am stood by that.
-That’s an unnamed tor as far as I can find out, answers on a postcard please!!!
+That’s Lower Top Tor as far as I can find out, answers on a postcard please!!!

 This is the Shovel Stone and is indeed in a line between Top Tor and Widecombe